-"Income Year" means the Business Firm's Income Year, as defined in C.G.S.
-Section 12-213(a)(5).

-"Locational Guide Map" means the interactive map provided by the State of Connecticut Office of Policy and Management in conjunction with its published 2018-2023 Connecticut Conservation and Development Policies Plan designed to identify the existing criteria for priority funding areas by specific address or location.

-- "Nonprofit Corporation" means a Nonprofit Corporation incorporated pursuant to Chapter 602 of the C.G.S. having as one if its purposes the construction, rehabilitation, ownership or operation of housing and having articles of incorporation approved by CHFA in accordance with regulations adopted pursuant to C.G.S.
+- "Date of Approval" means date on the reservation letter or in the case of Revolving Loan Funds, the date of the fund's inception. - "Extremely Low-Income" for the HTCC Program means low-income Families whose income does not exceed 25% AMI. - "Family" means a household consisting of one or more persons. - "Housing Program" means plans to provide rental or ownership housing opportunities to Low- and Moderate-income households through the ownership, construction, acquisition or rehabilitation of housing, Workforce Housing, capitalization of a revolving loan fund, or the creation of a Workforce Housing Development Project. - "Income Year" means the Business Firm's Income Year, as defined in C.G.S.
+Section 12-213(a)(5). - "Locational Guide Map" means the interactive map provided by the State of Connecticut Office of Policy and Management in conjunction with its published 2018-2023 Connecticut Conservation and Development Policies Plan, as may be updated, designed to identify the existing criteria for priority funding areas by specific address or location. - "Nonprofit Corporation" means a Nonprofit Corporation incorporated pursuant to Chapter 602 of the C.G.S. having as one if its purposes the construction, rehabilitation, ownership or operation of housing and having articles of incorporation approved by CHFA in accordance with regulations adopted pursuant to C.G.S.
 Section 8-79a or 8-84. - "Percentage Complete" means the estimated percent of the Housing Program that is completed.
 Percentage Complete is not solely based on the percentage of HTCC funds expended to date. - "Qualified Service Providers" means a community-based, nonprofit service provider organization experienced in the provision of supportive housing and homeless services that has received extensive Connecticut Department of Mental Health and Addiction Services or Department of Developmental Services training and is currently receiving funds from the state under contract in good standing.
-Refer to the Supportive Housing Guideline on CHFA's website. - "Quality Assurance Program" means a program that applies to all Permanent Supportive Housing projects funded by the State and/or CHFA that includes regularly scheduled monitoring activities and site visits during which the monitoring agency will review service-related activities and record-keeping. - "Revolving Loan Fund" or "RLF" (see "Housing Program") - "Supportive Housing Guideline" means the informational document that provides a description and an outline for the service program plan and details the criteria by which Permanent Supportive Housing is defined.
-Additionally, it describes the Quality Assurance Program and provides a list of Qualified Service Providers. - "Very Low-, Low- and Moderate-Income Families" means Families whose total household income does not exceed 50%, 80% and 100% of Area Median Income, respectively, as defined by HUD. - "Workforce Housing" means affordable housing for low- and moderate- income wage or salaried workers in the municipalities where they work.
+Refer to the Supportive Housing Guideline on CHFA's website. - "Quality Assurance Program" means a program that applies to all Permanent Supportive Housing projects funded by the State and/or CHFA that includes regularly scheduled monitoring activities and site visits during which the monitoring agency will review service-related activities and record-keeping. - "Revolving Loan Fund" or "RLF" (see "Housing Program") - "Sponsor" means an entity that materially participates or has a defined role that is essential to the development and operations of the property. - "Supportive Housing Guideline" means the informational document that provides a description and an outline for the service program plan and details the criteria by which Permanent Supportive Housing is defined.
+Additionally, it describes the Quality Assurance Program and provides a list of Qualified Service Providers.

+"Very Low-, Low- and Moderate-Income Families" means Families whose total household income does not exceed 50%, 80% and 100% of Area Median Income, respectively, as defined by HUD.